-"An actress loses her grip on reality
+"An actress loses her grip on reality shooting the film that will make her a star in Midi Z's uncompromising, noirish #MeToo-inspired tale.

-shooting the film that will make her a star in Midi Z's uncompromising, noirish #MeToo-inspired tale Nina Wu was written by its luminous star [Wu Kexi], inspired by her own experiences as a young actress and by the Harvey Weinstein scandal - much of which happened in plush hotel rooms not far from the Cannes theater where this Un Certain Regard title had its debut.
+Nina Wu was written by its luminous star [Wu Ke-xi], inspired by her own experiences as a young actress and by the Harvey Weinstein scandal - much of which happened in plush hotel rooms not far from the Cannes theater where this Un Certain Regard title had its debut.
 And as the first directly #MeToo-related narrative to play in this context, it is a deeply challenging one... as it resists, even contradicts the simplification of its central act of violation into an obviously empowering, triumph-over-adversity arc.
-One of the basic tenets of #MeToo is that we lister to women; but what if they do not say exactly what #MeToo needs to hear?...
+One of the basic tenets of #MeToo is that we listen